GenomicsStandardsConsortium/mixs/README.md

 A specification for the **Minimum Information about any (X) Sequence** standard

-## Purpose and Contents
+## Repository Contents

 This repo contains computable artifacts that define the MIxS standard, versions 6 and later. _Older versions of the MIxS standard are available at https://github.com/GenomicsStandardsConsortium/mixs-legacy_

 Beginning with version 6, MIxS is being managed using the [LinkML toolkit](https://linkml.io/).
 LinkML uses YAML files to describe schemas and provides code to convert YAML to multiple other formats.

+### How to access MIxS standards

-The latests stable version of the MIxS standard in various formats listed above are available in the [release](release) folder.
+The standards can be browsed at https://genomicsstandardsconsortium.github.io/mixs/.
+The latests stable version of the MIxS standard in various formatsdownloaded in machine readable formats from the [release](release) folder.
 MIxS is currently available in GraphQL, JSON-LD, JSON schema, OWL, prefixmap, protobuf, SCHACL, SHEX, SQL schema and Python.
 Java will be addde in a future release, as will Excel templates for data collection.
 There is currently only one version of MIxS released in this repository (MIxS 6).
-When newer versions are released, links to older versions will be provided here.
+When newer versions are released, links to older versions will be provided here

-### How to access MIxS standards

-The standards can be browsed at https://genomicsstandardsconsortium.github.io/mixs/ or downloaded in machine readable formats from the [release](release) folder.

-To support existing implementers who have been using previous Excel-based versions of MIxS, we have provide a manually created [Excel workbook] (release/mixs6/xlsx) with the same format as MIxS 5.
+To support existing implementers who have been using previous Excel-based versions of MIxS, we have provide a manually created [Excel workbook](release/excel) with the same format as MIxS 5.
 However, we highly recommend using one of the machine readable artifacts available in the [release](release) folder.

 MIxS is divided into checklists and packages.